BostonDH/boston-dh-site/content/symposium-2025.md

 </li>

 <li>
-<a class="modal-link" href="#m-williams">“A Scientific Association”: New Digital Methods for Understanding the Impacts of Early Women Writers on the Development of Science and Philosophy</a> &mdash; Melissa Williams (Northeastern University)
+<a class="modal-link" href="#m-williams">“A Scientific Association”: New Digital Methods for Understanding the Impacts of Early Women Writers on the Development of Science and Philosophy</a> &mdash; Melissa Williams, Colleen Nugent-McLean (Northeastern University)

 <div id="m-williams" class="modal">
     <div class="modal-content">